+• Vending Machines.
 All vending machines must feature a design and color that complement the aesthetics of the building and surroundings.
 The Management Company must obtain the Owner's approval of all machine locations and exterior aesthetics before placing the machines in the Hotel.
-The

-Management Company will keep all machines clean, properly stocked, and in good working condition.
+The Management Company will keep all machines clean, properly stocked, and in good working condition.
 The Management Company will ensure that machines are adequately illuminated but do not contribute to night light pollution.
 The Management Company will place computer-generated signs on any vending machine that is temporarily out-of-service.
 The Management Company may not offer cigarette vending machines but is permitted to sell tobacco products at the General Store and the Gift Shop.

-G. Food Trucks
+F. Food Trucks

-The Management Company may be required to provide food truck service in developed areas of the Area (specifically along the scenic roadway to various viewpoints).
+The Management Company may be required to provide food truck service in developed areas of the Park (specifically along the scenic roadway to various viewpoints).

-H. Equipment Rental
+G. Equipment Rental

-The Management Company must provide recreational equipment rentals (including, at a minimum, bicycle rentals) and limited retail and snacks related to equipment rentals from May 1 (or earlier if weather permits) through October 31 from the Historic Service Station.
+The Management Company must provide recreational equipment rentals (including, at a minimum, bicycle rentals) from May 1 (or earlier if weather permits) through October 31 from the Historic Service Station.
 The Management Company must coordinate with the Owner for approval on the number and type of equipment rentals and operating hours.
-When equipment rentals are available, the Management Company must provide custodial service to the attached restrooms from May 1 (or earlier as weather permits) through October 31.
+When equipment rentals are available, the Management Company must provide custodial service to the attached restrooms from April 1 through October 31.

-I. Public Laundry and Showers
+H. Public Laundry and Showers